sharesight/assert_generator/README.md

 will produce assertions for each attribute of the object.

 Note that index values and similar may well be wrong, unless you are using fixtures with a specified id.

+Also, any class which quacks like AR by defining an `attributes` hash will be handled as for AR, allowing arbitrary classes to be tested.

 ## TODO